Smail-ssm/osm-ms/oilproductionservice/src/main/resources/docs/baseEntety.md

             case "suppliertype":
                 if (supplierTypeEntityRepository.existsByName(((SupplierType) baseType).getName())) {
-                    throw new ServiceException("A SupplierType with this name already exists.");
+                    throw new ServiceException("A Supplier with this name already exists.");
                 }
                 return supplierTypeEntityRepository.save((SupplierType) baseType);